SeamlessDistribution/SeamlessDistribution.github.io/merchant/reference/reconciliation.md

 for this period.
 SEQR returns with a unique reference number, ersReference.
 2. The cashregister waits for a couple of seconds (around 3 seconds) in order to make sure that all transactions are ready to process for reconciliation report.
-3. The cashregister application calls executeReport using ersReference from step 1 to fetch reconciliation report representing transaction summary since the previous reconciliation until the end of transaction list for this period.
+3. The cash register calls executeReport using ersReference from step 1 to fetch reconciliation report representing transaction summary since the previous reconciliation until the end of transaction list for this period.
 4. In case the reconciliation report is not ready , SEQR will return with result code 2